cuda-api-wrappers

 Detailed Description

-All definitions and functionality wrapping the CUDA Runtime API.
+Definitions and functionality wrapping CUDA APIs.

 Typedef Documentation